TobiasPSP/EmergencyEquipment/Tools/Light Pattern Diagnostics/readme.md

 * or you'd like to create your own emergency lights from old hardware or modern vanilla LED components and would like them to match their professional counter parts
 * yet again others just love the challenge

 We are going to create a light pattern detector that can dump the timings of any LED-driven emergency light.
-Here is a sample output for a *Hänsch Movia D* magnetic LED emergency light:
+Here is a sample output for a *Hänsch Movia D* magnetic LED emergency light (8-part-pattern):

 ```
 <8>: [153][-45][16][-25][16][-25][15][-187]